RedCrewTV/MLGRush/README.md

 # MLG-Rush
-This is a simple and MLG-Rush.
+This is a simple MLG-Rush Spigot plugin.

 **IMPORTANT: This code my contains Bugs or includes unchecked error cases!**